dbltnk/rules-exploration/README.md

 ## TODO

+* slow down the flickering, too stressful

+* modes
+** tutorial / intro
+*** explain birth/survive(death) basics
+*** start with conway's life, the  introduce alternatives ** challenge: create a state
+** detective: what are the rules?
+*** input for "what the rules are" mode (just leave number slots for birth, survive & then border behaviour) ** free play

 ## Ideas

+* wrapping as an alternative to borders
 * multiple layers
 ** independent by default
 ** option: cells above/below effect individuals
-** option: aggregate stats from one layer affect all individuals in another layer
+** option: aggregate stats from one layer affect all individuals in another layer ** top: mammals/birds/fish, middle: insects/krill, bottom: bacteria/algae/slime/plants
 * more states & stats per cell than just dead/alive
 * moving creatures
 * Themes